clorth0/Section-2/README.md

 ## Solution Overview

-This repository contains a complete open-source implementation that meets the requirements using:

 - **Trivy**: An open-source vulnerability scanner for container images, file systems, and Infrastructure as Code (IaC).
 - **GitHub Actions**: To automate the scanning process in a CI/CD pipeline.